DaFrankort/lenny-dnd-bot/readme.md

 ### Discord utilities

-- `plansession <in_weeks> [poll_duration]` - Quickly generates a poll where players can vote for days they're available within a given week.
+- `/plansession <in_weeks> [poll_duration]` - Quickly generates a poll where players can vote for days they're available within a given week.
-- `playsound` - Allows users to play a sound effect from a file through the bot, allowing for more atmospheric role-play!
+- `/playsound` - Allows users to play a sound effect from a file through the bot, allowing for more atmospheric role-play!
+- `/timestamp relative [seconds] [minutes] [hours] [days] [weeks]` - Generates a timestamp relative from when you used this command.
+- `/timestamp date <time> <timezone> [date]` - Generates all possible timestamps for a specific date & time.
+Date defaults to the current day.

 #### User Colors
 Commands that resemble user-actions are highlighted with colors that are unique per user.
 This makes it easy to discern different user's actions.